Lok Sabha Polls 2019: BJP drops Paresh Rawal, picks HS Patel from Ahmedabad East Seat

 New Delhi, Apr 04: The Bharatiya Janata Party (BJP) in a run-up to the general elections 2019 replaced Actor-turned Politician Paresh Rawal from Ahmedabad East Parliamentary Seat in Gujarat.
 The party has decided to field Hasmukh S Patel who is an MLA of Amraiwadi for Ahmedabad-East Lok Sabha seat.

-HS Patel is a two-time lawmaker from Amraiwadi Assembly seat.
+H S Patel is a two-time lawmaker from Amraiwadi Assembly seat.
 He had won is assembly polls twice in 2012 and 2017.
-The party has dropped Paresh Rawal after the Actor has shown his willingness not to contest the mega battle of ballots 2109.
+The party has dropped Paresh Rawal after the Actor has shown his willingness not to contest the mega battle of ballots 2019.

-Reacting to Patel's announcement as the new candidate from his constituency, Rawal tweeted, "Flying out of Chennai to my constituency to congratulate and support our BJP candidate from amdavad east Shri H.S.
-Patel.
+Reacting to Patel's announcement as the new candidate from his constituency, Rawal tweeted, "Flying out of Chennai to my constituency to congratulate and support our BJP candidate from amdavad east Shri H S Patel.
 Am sure and certain that he will win with thunderous margin and excel in his duties as Member of Parliament."

 Smriti Irani says Rahul's nomination from Wayanad is an insult to Amethi